e2eSolutionArchitect/academy/masterclass/azure/azure-architect.md

 - In-class Quiz

 ***Class 5:***
-- Review & Feedback on given project
+- Review and feedback on a given project
-- Career guidance for next steps
+- Career guidance for the next steps
 - Job Opportunity, Where and How to look for it.
-- Cloud Certification instruction, Certification path and exam tips.
+- Cloud Certification instruction, Certification path, and exam tips.
-- Introduction aboutt Role based and Certification focussed training programs overview.
+- Introduction about Role-based and Certification focussed training programs overview.
 - Introduction about Interview prep coaching.

-## Next classes agenda are available to the registered candidates via membership accessonly.
+## The full agenda for the program is available to the registered candidates via membership access only.

 ***[Click here](https://e2esolutionarchitect.eventbrite.com)*** for list of other Classroom and online Trainings
 ![image](https://github.com/e2eSolutionArchitect/academy/assets/62712515/8b0d2bc9-6c74-40c3-a7fe-40daea9c8260)